How to Register as a Sole Proprietor in Luxembourg

 - Liberal professions subject to other laws (doctors, auditors, etc.);

-- Other professions subject to specific registration or authorisation.
+- Other professions, subject to specific registration or authorization.

-As we have already specified, since entrepreneurs are not a legal entity, so the procedures for setting up your business in Luxembourg are very simple and straightforward.
+As we have already specified, since entrepreneurs are not legal entities, so the procedures for setting up your business in Luxembourg are very simple and straightforward.